Deathjam/pandaprintsdash/README.md

 - **Inventory filters** — narrow the spool table by brand, material, colour, AMS assignment, low stock, or empty spools
 - **Assign spools to AMS trays** — link an inventory spool to a physical tray slot; remaining grams sync automatically
 - **Sync grace period** — after pressing Load, auto-sync is paused briefly so a physical spool swap doesn't overwrite the wrong row
+- **Refresh AMS** — force the printer to re-report all AMS tray state on demand via an MQTT `pushall` command
 - **Manual stock override** — update remaining grams for a tray directly from the dashboard at any time
 - **Auto-populate from URL** — paste a Bambu Lab product URL and the dashboard pre-fills spool metadata automatically
 - **WebSocket live updates** — all connected browser tabs update instantly without polling